-The Greeks wrote a great deal, and a surprising amount of what they wrote is still available to us today, 2500 years later.
-Their writing is traditionally divided into types:
+November 2016 - The Greeks wrote a great deal, and a surprising amount of what they wrote is still available to us today, 2500 years later.
+We traditionally divide Greek literature into types:

 2) the poem: